Fundicao-Studios/Project-E/README.md

 # Project E
- A college project which is an Exploration/RPG video game with procedural content generation.
+ A college project which is an Open-World Exploration/Adventure video game with procedural content generation.